 Tax-advantaged retirement accounts could be the answer to greater financial security.
-Contributions to an individual retirement account (IRA) or a workplace retirement savings plan can help you build the nest egg you need to enjoy the retirement you’re after.
+Contributing to a workplace retirement savings plan or an individual retirement account (IRA) helps you build tax-deferred savings now that could help you enjoy the retirement you want later in life.

 Types of workplace retirement savings plans

-A 401(k)?
-403(b)?
-457?
+You’ve probably heard of a 401(k), 403(b) and 457.
 They’re not a brand of jeans, but like a good pair of denims, these defined contribution plans are meant to stick with you for a long time.
-These types of accounts have grown more popular with employers as the pension plans of yesterday fade.

 You control how these funds are invested.
-Stocks, bonds, money market?
-It depends on your age, risk tolerance and investment knowledge.
+You will have a variety of investment options to choose from ranging, from conservative to aggressive.
+Which you choose depends on your age, risk tolerance and investment knowledge.
 The right mix of investments is a key part of preparing for retirement, so be sure to check with your financial advisor.

-Another possible retirement savings vehicle is an IRA.
-Like employer-sponsored plans, both Traditional and Roth IRAs are designed for retirement savings.
-They provide tax benefits that encourage you to contribute to your nest egg over time.
-With both you contribute after-tax dollars.
+Another possible retirement savings account is an Individual Retirement Account (IRA).
+Both Traditional and Roth IRAs are designed for retirement savings.
+These individual plans provide tax benefits that encourage you to contribute to your retirement fund over time.

-- Contributions grow tax-deferred and offer tax-free distributions, if certain rules are followed.
+- Contributions grow tax-deferred and offer tax-free withdrawals during retirement, if certain rules are followed.
 There are no mandatory distributions.
-You can keep contributing funds as long as you have earned income.
+You can keep contributing funds at any age as long as you have earned income.